 What is SAVE?

-The SAVE study is a survey initiated in 2001 and produced by the Mannheim Research Institute for the Economics of Aging.
+The SAVE study is a survey initiated in 2001 and produced by the Munich (former Mannheim) Research Institute for the Economics of Aging.
 It collects detailed quantitative information on economic variables and on relevant socio-psychological aspects of a representative sample of German households.
 SAVE has been constructed as a panel: since 2005, the same households are interviewed at a yearly pace.
 With the 10th wave of the survey, SAVE was completed in 2013.

 Who can use SAVE?
 How can I obtain the data?

 Data and documents are only released for academic research and teaching: a commercial use is strictly prohibited.

 The SAVE study can be ordered from GESIS.

 In your order form refer to the following study number and title:

 |4051||Saving and financial investment of private households (SAVE) 2001|